 In 2006, the regiment was retrospectively awarded the Conspicuous Gallantry Cross in recognition of its services.

-Explore the history and collections of the Ulster Defence Regiment by visiting the Royal Inniskilling Fusiliers Museum at Enniskillen Castle, the Royal Irish Fusiliers Museum in Armagh, and the Royal Ulster Rifles Museum in Belfast.
+Discover more about The Ulster Defence Regiment by visiting the Inniskillings Museum at Enniskillen Castle, the Royal Irish Fusiliers Museum in Armagh, and the Royal Ulster Rifles Museum in Belfast.